Free Tour of the Marcel Breuer House, located on the Rockefeller estate, “Kykuit”

 As you have documented, the 44 Parker Dr home was built on a budget and sadly it was not very well maintained or preserved in its recent years.
 The good news is, that its current state afforded us to purchase the home and we have big plans to revitalize it.

-Alan Hershey
+Bob, Ken and Alan Hershey

 Historic Brighton presented a program on Don Hershey in January 2013.
 After the lecture, Don’s sons Ken and Al shared interesting and entertaining stories of their father.
 We fortunately caught one on video.